Nageshn10/Data_warehouse_project_with.mysql/README.md

 ## Layer Description

 ### Bronze (Raw Layer)

-- Stores source data exactly as received
+Stores raw source data exactly as received from CRM and ERP systems.

-- No transformations applied
+In this project, source CSV files are kept in the `datasets/` folder and imported directly into MySQL.
-- Used for traceability and reprocessing
+Separate Bronze ingestion scripts were not required.

 ### Silver (Clean Layer)
 - Data cleaning and standardization